Webster Groves High School: History

-Webster Groves High School was established in 1889 as a ninth grade course.
-The school originally occupied the first floor of the white frame Bristol School building, then known as Webster School, or sometimes the Gray Avenue School; the elementary school took up the second floor.
+Webster Groves High School was established in 1889 as a ninth-grade course.
+The school originally occupied the first floor of the white frame Bristol School building, then known as Webster School, or sometimes the Gray Avenue School; the elementary school occupied the second floor.
 George L. Hawkins was the principal.

 As enrollment increased, the high school used hallways and storerooms as supplementary classrooms.
-Eventually, they rented space in the Congregational Church and the Brannon Building.
+Eventually, it rented space in the Congregational Church and the Brannon Building.
 In 1905, the entire high school was moved to the second floor of the Brannon Building.

-In 1905, citizens recognized the need for a new high school, so they voted for a $40,000 bond issue to purchase the site at 100 Selma Avenue, and build the school.
+In 1905, citizens recognized the need for a new high school and voted for a $40,000 bond issue to purchase the site at 100 Selma Avenue and construct the school.
 The building faced Selma Avenue but was closer to Bradford Avenue.
-It was far back from the street, and was very long and thin, likely built similar to the Bristol Elementary School building.
+It was set far back from the street and was very long and narrow, likely built in a style similar to the Bristol Elementary School building.
 The high school building was completed in 1907, while businessman Robert A. Holekamp briefly served as district superintendent.
 That same year, science classes in physics and astronomy were offered, becoming the first elective courses.

-At first the high school was a two-story brick building with three classrooms and an auditorium.
-In 1914, two wings were added to the school, a south wing for a gymnasium, and a north wing for an auditorium, 12 classrooms, and a "girls gym".
-In 1917 an armory for the Home Guard was created behind the school, which was eventually given to the high school.
-It was used as a lunchroom and a gymnasium for seniors.
+The high school was initially a two-story brick building with three classrooms and an auditorium.
+In 1914, two wings were added: a south wing for a gymnasium and a north wing for an auditorium, 12 classrooms, and a girls' gymnasium.
+In 1917, an armory for the Home Guard was created behind the school, which was eventually given to the high school and used as a lunchroom and a gymnasium for seniors.
 James Hixson served as the first principal from 1907 to 1943.

 The senior entrance of Webster Groves High School, completed in 1927.
 Photo taken 2023.